qkmaxware/Rexname/Readme.md

-# Rexname
+# Rexname (regex-rename)
 A tool for using RegEx to bulk rename files.

 ## Installation
 1. Clone or Download repo